Players (Yoasobi song)

-"Players" is a song by Japanese duo Yoasobi.
+"Players" is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026).
 It was released as a single on March 21, 2025, through Echoes and Sony Music Entertainment Japan.
-Based on "a game you want to erase your memory of and play again" stories collected from users via X hashtag #MemoryOfPlay, the song is used to commemorate the 30th anniversary of the first PlayStation release.
+Based on "a game you want to erase your memory of and play again" stories collected from users via X (formerly Twitter) hashtag #MemoryOfPlay, the song is used to commemorate the 30th anniversary of the first PlayStation release.

 Background and release

 On December 3, 2024, Yoasobi and PlayStation announced a collaboration project to commemorate the 30th anniversary of the home video game console's first release, called Project: Memory Card.
 The duo would perform a song based on stories about "a game you want to erase your memory of and play again" to "save PlayStation memories in Yoasobi's song" submitted by users via X's hashtag #MemoryOfPlay until January 31, 2025.
 The duo and the game first teased the upcoming song via X on March 17, featuring the text "3.21", before confirmed the next two day, titled "Players", to be available digitally on March 21.
 The song is also used as a jingle on PlayStation's 30th anniversary commercial.
-The English version was released on May 23.
+The English version was released on May 23, and included on the duo's English-language EP, E-Side 4 (2026).
+The original version featured on the duo's fourth Japanese-language EP, The Book For, (2026).